ArnabPushilal/SpotifyPopularityPrediction/README.md

 * A lot more things probability go into popularity.
 We can try and add features from artist's social media- activity, no of followers, likes -etc
 * Feature Engineering could be done to help the model
 * Compare songs with high danceability scores in order to understand what the feature exactly mean
+* Compare each decade and see what features are important in each decade